martinp23/wfh-comp-resources/use-xtb.md

 ##### Single point

 If you run xtb with just an xyz file as an argument, the program will perform a _single point_ calculation.
-Let's try this with benzene, for which the xyz file can be found attached to this gist:
+Let's try this with benzene, for which the xyz file can be found [here](https://gist.github.com/martinp23/ab551ceb328fbfd42d75531ba542b143):

 ```
 xtb benzene-begin.xyz